dwyl/phoenix-chat-example/presence.md

   end
 ```

-Every time the user sends a message
+Every time the person sends a message
 (sends a `"shout"` event),
-the `:user_name` if assigned to the socket assigns,
+the `:person_name` if assigned to the socket assigns,
 the process *is tracked using `Presence`*
 (by calling `do_track`,
 which uses the
 [`Presence.track/3`](https://hexdocs.pm/phoenix/Phoenix.Presence.html#c:track/3)
 function)
-and broadcasts the event to other users.
+and broadcasts the event to other people.

 e.g.
 [`lib/chat_web/channels/room_channel.ex`](https://github.com/dwyl/phoenix-chat-example/blob/add_presence-%2314/lib/chat_web/channels/room_channel.ex)